 We have a Treasure!

 This treasure, although certainly on earth, is a guide to the treasures of heaven - namely the outstanding library of the Studium Catholicum.
-In this library, which is open five days a week, one can find knowledge and spiritual guidance which is not easily available elsewhere in the country.
+In this library, which is open for public, one can find knowledge and spiritual guidance which is not easily available elsewhere in the country.
 Furthermore there is a valuable collection of Catholic fiction published in Finland, a collection which was started by Father Martti Voutilainen and which Bishop Paul Verschuren highly appreciated: after the last wars many of these works were translated into Finnish but are now difficult to find in other libraries.

 There's more - in Finnish